Staked Silt Barrier

 Staked Silt Control Barrier Installation

-To install this BMP, please follow the guide below.
+Our silt barriers meet USDOT Erosion and Sediment Control requirements.
+To install this Stormwater BMP, follow the general guidelines below.
+Please follow your state's DOT recommendations to maintain compliance.
 This system works best on gentle to moderately sloped sites with porus soil.
-It can be used in water with depths less than 30" and where there is no flow.
+It can be used in water with depths less than 30".

 - Dig an 8 inch deep trench along the desired flow control path placing fill on up slope side of trench.